Russian School of Mathematics: Locations

 The after-school mathematics program was originally established in Boston, inside Inessa Rifkin's living room.
-Since then, the school has expanded to include more than 75 schools in the US and Canada, as well as online programs.
+Since then, the school has expanded to include more than 85 schools in the US, Canada, Israel, and the United Arab Emirates, as well as online programs.
 RSM also runs an overnight camp in Sunapee, New Hampshire.

 Controversy

 On March 20, 2022 the cofounder Inessa Rifkin posted in the private RSM Summer Camp Facebook page stating:

 Ukraine had a choice of surrender peacefully with min human casualties and min property loss to Putin.
 President Zelensky made a choice to fight back.
 He is risking not only his own life but by now thousands of civilians already lost their lives, among them a lot of children.
 On top of it almost 3,000,000 people become refugees.
 Theoretically one could argue that President Zelensky also, not only Putin, is responsible for human suffering.
 Was he right?
 Did he have a right to decide for other people’s children?

-Rifkin has since elaborated on the statement on her facebook page, saying that this question was intentionally written in a provocative way not to express a view point, but to spark debate within the camp, and is similar to other questions about provocative topics such as Israel and the Holocaust asked in the past.
+Rifkin has since elaborated on the statement on her Facebook page, saying that this question was intentionally written in a provocative way not to express a view point, but to spark debate within the camp, and is similar to other questions about provocative topics such as Israel and the Holocaust asked in the past.

+RSM released an official statement regarding this matter in 2023.